git-pull/website/mentoring/faq.rst

      .. _you're no snowflake: https://en.wikipedia.org/wiki/Law_of_Jante

   6. One-on-one teaching makes it untenable to give job guarantees to students.

      I run a small shop where I give attention to gifted students on an individualized basis.
+I don't run a year round operation.

      Code camps are able to because they have 30 students in a class.
-If they have one drop out, they're shielded some what.
+If they have one drop out, they're shielded in case someone fails.

-  7. Personal principles

-     I am a true believer that those who have succeeded in their paths should pass down their knowledge to the next generation.
-Learning is everything.
-But not if you're going into debt.
-Not if you're attention is being split between 10-30 other people.

-     There used to be a time where if you learned a trade, you'd be an apprentice of someone who is a master.
-These days, there's some slothy instructor passing scantrons down an aisle 15 rows deep.
-And your earliest influences you met every day, your teachers, conditioned you to think it's OK.
-And your teachers have more *far more* job security than most.
 - Will you be my reference?

   I will be a reference and reliable witness to your ability, as well as your